matejmajny/getwiniso/README.md

 - You can find links to files what i used in [sources.md](https://github.com/matejmajny/getwiniso/blob/main/sources.md) file.

 ## Contributing 🔍
-We welcome contributions to this script.
-If you have any suggestions or improvements, please feel free to open a pull request.
+If you have found a bug or you have suggestion for update/new os feel free to contribute or open an [issue](https://github.com/matejmajny/getwiniso/issues/new/choose)

 ## License 📜
 This script is released under the GPT-3.0 License.